-What will be done during summer 2016: (I) To look at interactions between Nosema and RNA viruses, a sub sample (N=40) of the 2014 survey bees from both the Nosema positive and Nosema negative specimens will be assayed for two RNA viruses (DWV and BQCV) and a housekeeping gene (ACTIN) using RT-qPCR.
+What will be done during summer 2016: (I) To look at interactions between Nosema and RNA viruses, a sub ample (N=40) of the 2014 survey bees from both the Nosema positive and Nosema negative specimens will be assayed for two RNA viruses (DWV and BQCV) and a housekeeping gene (ACTIN) using RT-qPCR.
 Parasite load will be analyzed as a predictor of viral load.
 (II) To look at interspecific competition between N. ceranae and N. bombi, a controlled lab experiment (using commercial Koppert® bumblebees) consisting of 4 treatments (2 by 2 factorial study, N=30) will be conducted.
 Nosema spp. will be isolated and cultured using standard methods (I. Fries et al., 2013).
 The Koppert® bees will be subsampled and assayed for Nosema prior to the experiment to ensure no initial infection.
 Bees will be inoculated orally and kept in a growth chamber.
 After 2 weeks Nosema loads will be determined using RT-qPCR.
-The data from both experiments will be analyzed and the interactions modeled in R.
+The data from both experiments will be analyzed and the interactions modeled using statistical packages in R (an open-source, online statistical analysis program).